rohanbari/mern-projects/README.md

-# DSA
+# mern-projects

-This repository is dedicated to the programs I wrote for several common topics on data structures and algorithms.
-I used Java primarily for this.
+This repository is dedicated to the projects I wrote during learning basics of the MERN stack.

-This project's source code is in the [`src`](./src) directory.
 Please feel free to make any changes to my code.

 ## Coding Environment

 - **System.** Win10
 - **IDE/Editor.** VS Code
-- **Compiler.** javac 21.0.6

 ## Contributing